kzoacn/md5-html/README.md

 # md5-html

-This repo can generate a HTML page that show its own MD5 hash.
+This repo can generate a HTML page that show its own MD5 hash like [my homepage](https://kzoacn.github.io/).

 ## Usage